SeanWeiSean/AutoReviewer/README.md

 1) Click the DevOps as the picture's instruction.
 3) Then we choose **Web Hook** options.
 3) Select **Pull request created from the list of event** triggers, then select **Next**.
 4) In the Action page, enter the ***URL:port*** your tools listening.
 Select Test to send a test event to your server.
+**Attention**  If you're running in the localhost, enter the URL supported by Ngrok.
+Otherwise, use the Public IP address:port.
 5) select **Finish** to create the service hook.
 <br><br><br><br><br><br><br><br><br><br><br><br><br>
 <br><br><br><br><br><br><br><br><br><br><br><br><br>